mattlatorre/Portfolio/README.md

 </p>

 Production Engineer working in the food and beverage industry, looking for the best tools to make the best decisions based on data.
-The purpose of this directory is to share the projects that I have been developing during my Data Science journey
+The purpose of this directory is to share the projects that I have been developing during my Business Intelligence and Data Science journey